Planning

 If someone asks you questions related to their equipment or personal fitness,

-discuss it in detail and make sure they are fit and prepared before signing up.
+discuss the subject in detail and make sure they are fit and prepared

 Two Days Before